Alex Elliott: International

 Elliott has represented Canada at U-15, U-17, U-20 and Men's futsal team levels.
 He scored two goals in eight matches with the U-17 squad and was a member of the U-17 group that competed in the 2003 CONCACAF Qualifying Tournament.
 Later he was a member of the U-20 squad that competed in the 2007 FIFA U-20 World Cup, Scoring 13 goals in 27 Friendly matches over his two years with the U-20 team, Acting as team Co-Capitan.
 In 2008 Elliott was not released by SF Siegen to join the U23 Canadian Team at Olympic Qualifying.
 In 2012 Elliott joined the Canadian national futsal team at the 2012 CONCACAF futsal world cup qualifiers in Guatemala.
 Elliott was the team's top goalscorer with 4 goals in the CONCACAF futsal world cup qualifiers.
 Elliott retired from playing directly after the tournament.

+Business

+Elliot is the founding director and current president of Toca Canada, a business that develops youth soccer players with high level coaching, data collection and quick-response technology.
+It is a growing brand that helps develop the game in North America and Europe.